types of paint

 varnish tin and brush

-It’s essential to build up your paint layers as this creates your paint protective system, adding durability to your paintwork.
+It’s important to build up your paint layers as this creates your paint protective system, adding durability to your paintwork.

 If you’re painting walls or ceilings, it’s a straightforward system consisting of two or three coats of the same paint.
-Depending on the finish you’re painting, you might also need to apply a primer.
+Depending on the finish you’re painting, you might also need a primer.

 Painting woodwork or metal surfaces is a more complicated process.
 You need to build up the layers using various paints with different qualities.
-For example, if you paint bare timber, you first sand and seal the wood.
-Next, use a primer to apply an undercoat, painting the wood in one or two coats of your finish colour.
-Finally, you apply a topcoat in the same colour.
+For example, if you’re painting bare timber, do the following:

 Primer and Undercoats

-When choosing the finish for any project, there are three elements you need to consider:
+When choosing your finish, there are three elements to consider:

 1. Traffic.
-Possibly one of the most important aspects to consider when choosing a finish.
-Rooms with heavier traffic, like kitchens, hallways, and bathrooms, need a more durable paint finish like a gloss.
+Rooms with heavier traffic, like kitchens, hallways, and bathrooms, need a durable finish.

 2. Sheen level.
-Professionals categorise a paint’s finish by its lustre, shininess or sheen level, which measures light reflecting from the painted surface.
-So, if you want to brighten a dim room, glossier paint will reflect more light.
+Professionals categorise a paint’s finish by its lustre, shininess or sheen level.
+I.e. the amount of light reflecting from the painted surface.

 Chalk